Have you ever witnessed a conflict at work?

 “This card is not ready to be worked on.
 It doesn’t even have a description.”

-Yes, I have an emotional reaction to strongly worded statements.
+Yes, I have an emotional reaction to strongly worded statements like these.
 That is the point.
 Emotion tells me that I’d better be listening.

 Office culture tries to mute emotion; we have this idea that expressing emotion is ‘unprofessional.’
 That vehemently anti-confrontational sensibility ends up severely limiting our ability to express urgency or amplify our adamance about something in the workplace.
 Marco Rogers, veteran engineering manager and director at Yammer, Clover Health, and Lever, shares some important conjectures on Twitter about the origins and consequences of this mindset.
 His thread on the topic arrives at this observation: